jossai87/bedrock-agents-streamlit/README.md

 # AWS Setup Guide for Bedrock Agent with Streamlit

 ## Introduction
-This guide details the setup process for Bedrock agent on AWS, including S3 buckets, a knowledge base, and a Lambda function.
+This guide details the setup process for setting up an Amazon Bedrock agent on AWS, which includes S3 buckets, a knowledge base, and a Lambda function.
 The agent is designed for creating and managing company portfolios based on specific criteria.
 We will use the Streamlit framework for the user interface.

 ## Prerequisites
 - An active AWS Account.
-- Familiarity with AWS services like S3, Lambda, and OpenSearch Serverless.
+- Familiarity with AWS services like Amazon Bedrock, S3, Lambda.

 ## Configuration and Setup
 ### Step 1: Creating S3 Buckets
 - **Domain Data Bucket**: Set up an S3 bucket for domain data (.txt, .csv, .pdf).
-Add the following .pdf report files to this S3 bucket
+Add the .pdf files located in the s3Docs folder to this S3 bucket.

 - **Artifacts Bucket**: Set up another S3 bucket for storing artifacts and the API schema.
-Add the following API schema file to this s3 bucket:
+Add the provided API schema file "WorkingSchema.json" to this s3 bucket:

 ### Step 2: Knowledge Base Setup in Bedrock Agent
-- Sync the domain data S3 bucket with the Bedrock agent.
+- Navigate to the Amazon Bedrock console, and start creating a knowledge base.
+Sync the S3 bucket that has the .pdf files from earlier to this knowledge base.

 ![KB setup](Streamlit_App/images/KB_setup.png)